RetroReversing/retroReversing/categories/misc/Magazines.md

 12 | Source Code | Recreate Bomberman’s four-way explosions
-12 | Making Snake | Code your own arcade game in JavaScript 12 | Pushing PICO-8 | How to go beyond the virtual console’s memory limits 13 | Design Principles |􏰈Defining the meaning of the word 􏰤game’, and why it’s important 13 | CityCraft | Bringing vibrancy and realism to your video game streets 13 | Teleporting in Unity | Your guide to making an 􏰥Overwatch-inspired blink mechanic 13 | Source Code |􏰉Recreate Gyruss’s zooming starfield effect
+12 | Making Snake | Code your own arcade game in JavaScript 12 | Pushing PICO-8 | How to go beyond the virtual console’s memory limits 13 | Design Principles |􏰈Defining the meaning of the word game’, and why it’s important 13 | CityCraft | Bringing vibrancy and realism to your video game streets 13 | Teleporting in Unity | Your guide to making an 􏰥Overwatch-inspired blink mechanic 13 | Source Code | Recreate Gyruss’s zooming starfield effect 14 | CityCraft | Analysing the genius of City 17 and New Vegas 14 | Art and commerce | Making creative games that actually sell 14 | SIN made simple | Master the SIN function without all the fiddly maths 14 | Source Code | Make a Donkey Kong-style animated walk cycle

 ---
 # Games Specific Magazines